dpjanes/iotdb-fs/README.md

         .then(fs.write.buffer)
         .then(sd => console.log("+", "ok", sd.path))

-## `fs.unlink`: remove file
+## `fs.remove`: remove file

 Note that no error is reported if the file does not exist

+## `fs.remove.directory`: remove directory

+Note that no error is reported if the directory does not exist

+## `fs.remove.recursive`: remove a bunch off stuff

+NOT IMPLEMENTED

 ## `fs.tmpfile`: make a temporary file